edumserrano/webpack-module-federation-with-angular/code-demos/component-ng16/README.md

 ### Dev platform

 When you run the mfe1 app you will see the text `MFE1 dev platform`.
 This is to call out the fact that the mfe1 app is not exposed in its entirety via webpack module federation, only the `MyFeatureModule` Angular feature module or the `MyComponent` Angular component are.
-Everything else in the mfe1 app is there only with the sole purpose of supporting the local development of the mfe1 app, more specifically, the development of the `NyComponent` Angular component.
+Everything else in the mfe1 app is there only with the sole purpose of supporting the local development of the mfe1 app, more specifically, the development of the `MyComponent` Angular component.

 ## Shell app